Skip to main content

 });

-// Return specific fields only
+// Example: Return only `name` and `price`

 await products.query({